erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 an error page on your old blog.
 From there, they might see your site tagline or find a few of the posts I reserved exclusively for the legacy blog.

-I also set my old Wordpress site settings to "Discourage search engines from indexing this site" and "Prevent third-party sharing for example.wordpress.com".
+One benefit of Wordpress from an SEO perspective is that they have search engine indexing control in the settings panel.
+In the settings, you have the ability to tell search engines whether or not you should index your blog.
+I set my old Wordpress site settings to "Discourage search engines from indexing this site" and "Prevent third-party sharing for example.wordpress.com".
 The third party sharing setting prevents Wordpress from using your posts to train their AI models.

 **6. Update old blog with notice of new blog.**